dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 All right, so any quick questions before we go?
 Uh huh?

 Student: So if you had the [inaudible]?

-Instructor (Mehran Sahami):No, because it's still just nine avenues.
+Instructor (Mehran Sahami): No, because it's still just nine avenues.
 The for-loop counter stays the same, right.
 It's that while-loop that's actually going up and down the hurdles, because it doesn't know how big the hurdles are.
 Any other questions?

 Student: [Inaudible]?

-Instructor (Mehran Sahami):That it's nine avenues and the hurdles are just pools, basically, of any length.
+Instructor (Mehran Sahami): That it's nine avenues and the hurdles are just pools, basically, of any length.

 Student: [Inaudible].